nickylogan/Huddlr/README.md

 ```
 #### storage.js

 This file essentially sets up the storage management system that we have designed for our application.
 Since we do not use a database to store our files because we value privacy, we store everything as variables.
-So the all of the chats, users, logs, and other data that is communicated between clients and users are only stored temporarilly as variables and logs are stored as arrays.
+So the all of the chats, users, logs, and other data that is communicated between clients and users are only stored temporarily as variables and logs are stored as arrays.
 This means if we terminate the server, these variables are cleared up and not saved on the server.
 ```js
 let Storage = function () {
     var users = {};